-In September 2025, the Academy for International Relations celebrates its 10th anniversary.
-For 10 years, the Academy team has been working to help colleagues from the Ministry of Foreign Affairs and other central government staff in international positions to develop themselves further, so that they are prepared for the future, worldwide.
+In September 2025, the Academy for International Relations celebrated its 10th anniversary.
+For the past decade, the Academy team has been working to help colleagues from the Ministry of Foreign Affairs (BZ) and other central government staff in international roles to develop professionally, so that they are prepared for the future, worldwide.

-In this visual story, current and former colleagues briefly take you through how the Academy for International Relations has developed over the past 10 years.
-From establishment, bringing together and improving the international learning offer, from physical to hybrid and online learning, the launch of the new learning portal, focusing on learning and development at BZ, the development of welcome sessions in The Hague and online for the missions, to learning pathways and the Inclusion Plaza.
+In this article, aided by a selection of images, current and former members of staff reflect on how the Academy for International Relations has developed over the 10 years since its foundation.
+They look back on consolidating and improving training opportunities with an international focus, the shift from in-person to hybrid and online learning, the launch of a new learning portal, managing for learning, the introduction of onboarding days in The Hague and for the missions, and the creation of learning pathways and the Inclusion Plaza.

 Image: © Academy

-Onderschrift: Team photograph during the celebration of the establishment of the Academy for International Relations in 2015.
+Team photo at the launch of the Academy for International Relations in 2015.

 The beginning